 One in four women experiences domestic violence at some point in her life.
 This is unacceptable, and it’s up to all of us to change it.
 Thank you for helping Family Services carry forward the work our founders started 35 years ago.
 May this anniversary of our founding inspire us to work together with renewed urgency toward a world where violence doesn’t exist.

 Look how much we can do when we work together!
-These are seven of Family Services' top accomplishments of 2017.
-Click on each photo to read more.
+Explore Family Services' history and click on the featured articles to learn more.

 Our work is broad, but the common thread that ties together everything we do is safety.
 We help people establish physical and emotional safety, so they can heal from violence and thrive in healthy relationships.
 And when we have safe homes, safe relationships, and safe children, we have a safer community where everyone can thrive.

-Emergency and transitional housing for survivors of domestic violence and their children, plus long-term, supportive housing for chronically homeless individuals and families— all with comprehensive, wrap-around services and child advocacy.
+Emergency shelter and transitional housing for domestic violence survivors and their children; supportive housing for chronically homeless individuals and families; all with wrap-around services and child advocacy.
 Learn more.

-Affordable or no-cost counseling services; comprehensive services for survivors of elder abuse, sexual assault, rape, and human trafficking; and prevention and intervention work that addresses root causes of violence and aims to stop it before it starts.
+Affordable or no-cost counseling; comprehensive services for survivors of sexual assault, rape, human trafficking, and abuse in later life; and prevention and intervention projects that address root causes of violence to build a violence-free future.
 Learn more.

-No-cost counseling services for children who have been victims of abuse or exposed to violence; evidence based, in-home parenting programs designed to keep kids safe; supervised visitation services; and a resource center serving families in Goshen.
+No-cost counseling for children who have been exposed to violence or abuse; evidence based parenting programs designed to keep kids safe; supervised visitation services; and a resource center serving families in Goshen.
 Learn more.